AngleProtocol/merkl-docs/distribute-with-merkl/create-multiple-campaigns.md

 You can simulate how your campaigns would appear after your payload is executed:

-- **Opportunity preview**: Call `https://api.merkl.xyz/v4/config/opportunity` with your campaign configuration in the body to see opportunity details (name, etc.)
+- **Opportunity preview**: Call [`https://api.merkl.xyz/v4/config/opportunity`](https://api.merkl.xyz/docs#tag/config/post/v4configopportunity) with your campaign configuration in the body to see opportunity details (name, etc.)
-- **TVL preview**: Call `https://api.merkl.xyz/v4/config/tvl` to estimate TVL
+- **TVL preview**: Call [`https://api.merkl.xyz/v4/config/tvl`](https://api.merkl.xyz/docs#tag/config/post/v4configtvl) to estimate TVL

 ### 4. Generate the Payload

-Call the endpoint `https://api.merkl.xyz/v4/config/encode/batch` to generate your payload.
+Call the endpoint `https://api.merkl.xyz/docs#tag/config/post/v4configencodebatchsafe` to generate your payload.
+You may also call [this endpoint](https://api.merkl.xyz/docs#tag/config/post/v4configencodebatch) if you want to get the transaction data to execute your campaign from an EOA.

 In the request body, enter your configurations as a list: